avidrucker/autofocus-clj-ver-1/doc/to-do's.md

   - [x] Investigate on paper w/ all 3 item list permutations
   - [x] Results: As far as I can tell, one cannot determine which was the last done item simply by looking at the list itself

+- [ ] What does my data look like?

 ---